tmsherman/ParliamentGame/FINAL DELIVERABLES/README.txt

 This game has 3 components: The Unity client, the python helper, and the web client.

-The web client is located at
+The unity client is in the zip file.
+The python helper is FirebaseHelper.py The web client is located at https://tmsherman.github.io/ParliamentGame/
-https://tmsherman.github.io/ParliamentGame/